cfpb/design-manual/ui-toolkit/modals.md

 The close minicon should be able to be accessed by a keyboard.

-Save the last active element on the parent window, and return the focus there when the modal is closed.
+Save the last active element on the parent window, and return the focus there when the modal window is closed.

 </div>

-#### Closing a modal
+#### Closing a modal window
 <div class="content-67 content-first">

 Modal windows are always closable by either:

 * clicking/tapping a delete minicon in the upper right corner,
 * clicking/tapping the next action buttons or links,
-* clicking/tapping anywhere outside the modal, or
+* clicking/tapping anywhere outside the modal window, or
 * hitting the `ESC` key on a keyboard.

 </div>